LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurst-to-be-told.md

 but naked in front of the world

-that lusts over for her.
+that lusts over for her,

+she likes the attention

+she was never given.

 &nbsp;